 You can do so HERE.
 After unzipping you will see following folders:

-- etc – folder with server configuration for Apache/Nginx/IIS and a permissions script
+- etc – folder with web server (Apache, NGINX, IIS) configuration scripts (only needed for private virtual servers)

 2. Set up your website